Training

 Training Facilities

 Conveniently located about 1 and 1/2 miles off of Interstate 44 in the heart of Missouri, we currently have 20 beautiful acres.
 We are presently working on an indoor training Center.
-Located just an hour out of Springfield, Ackerland Kennels is nestled alongside the Missouri Wildlife Preserve.
+Located just an hour out of Springfield, Ackerland Kennels is nestled alongside the Hermit Conservation Area.
 Our incredible location gives a real world dynamic to our training.

 Our History

 Laurie has loved the German Shepherd breed since she was a child and watched Rin Tin Tin and Roy Rogers and his dog Bullet.
-Unfortunatly due to allergies, she was only able to have poodles as a child.
+Unfortunatly due to a family member with allergies, she was only able to have poodles as a child.
 Laurie bought her first German Shepherd, Sam, in 1984.
 The breeder that Laurie bought Sam from also had a Schutzhund Club.
 Laurie's apprenticeship had begun.

 Sam and Laurie obtained their Schutzhund I (it took 3 tries), their AD, their Koerung, SG in a German Style confirmation show and finally their Schutzhund II.
 At the same time they joined a Search and Rescue Team and completed their training in basic Search and Rescue, Cadaver Search, and Water Search.
 In their spare time, Sam learned to pull the kids in a wagon or on a sled.
 No one bothered to tell Laurie that "one dog can't do it all", so they did.